 This dressing is light like a classic vinaigrette, but offers loads of fresh mint flavor.
 It’s delicious on salads, of course, and I’ve listed some salad ingredients that play especially well with mint dressing below.

 This “dressing” is also a fresh and lightly creamy sauce.
 I bet it would be great on orzo salad, in a pita sandwich, or on cooked fish, if you’re a fish eater.
 I’m eager to hear how you put it to use.

-One of my favorite local salads includes a mint dressing that I love (the chisaya mama at The Mixx, which is made with kale, arugula, quinoa, fennel, radish and Parmesan).
+One of my favorite local salads features a fresh mint dressing (the chisaya mama at The Mixx, which is made with kale, arugula, quinoa, fennel, radish and Parmesan).